 Leading the offensive charge has been a mix of talented seniors and up-and-coming juniors, making the Riders one of the more dangerous teams in the state when it comes to putting the ball in the back of the net.

 Seniors Chimaobi Ikwuagwu, Nick Gruwell, Garrett Dixon and Austin Hayward find the score sheet practically every night for the Riders.
 Meanwhile, juniors Adrian Coverdale, Henry Cantu, Thomas Aloe, and Jaki Farlow have pulled more than enough of the weight this season to help lead the Riders to their current 7-1 record.

 However, the biggest piece to the Riders state-title hopes puzzle has to be the man between the pipes.

 Junior goal keeper Kevin Sheahan has answered his incredible sophomore campaign with perhaps an even better effort in goal this season for the Riders.

 Sheahan has allowed just six goals this season, while earning three shutouts (one combined with Justin Wutka), in the Riders’ eight games.

 “His play is critical to our team’s success,” said Gravatt.
 “In my opinion, the keeper position is about one third of the game in importance; even though it is just one position.
 Kevin is a third-year starter, a captain of our team and he is our vocal leader in the back.
 He’s as good as it gets in the net.
 With him playing, CR always has a legitimate chance to beat any team in the state.”

-Page 2 of 2 - After a match up with Glasgow (2-5-2) on Tuesday, the Riders will face off against rival Dover (9-1-1) on Thursday night in a fierce Henlopen Conference battle.
+After a match up with Glasgow (2-5-2) on Tuesday, the Riders will face off against rival Dover (9-1-1) on Thursday night in a fierce Henlopen Conference battle.